 Steer clear of processed foods and sweetened items that contain added sugars.

 Some typical offenders are energy drinks, sodas, fruit punches, packaged foods, flavored yogurts and fruit canned in syrup.

 Don’t forget the sneaky sugars.

-Seemingly healthy or savory foods, such as protein bars, pasta sauce, frozen dinners, instant oatmeal and applesauce, can be loaded with sugar.
+Seemingly healthy foods, such as protein bars, pasta sauce, frozen dinners, instant oatmeal and applesauce, can be loaded with sugar.
 Check the labels before buying ketchup, salad dressing and barbecue sauce, which can also contain added sweeteners.
 Consider flavorful alternatives like mustard, hot sauce or olive oil, instead.